Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 ## Current State

-The app is pretty close to what I would consider "Minimum shippable", plus a few easy wins, but still has a few minor issues to take care of.
-Demo/Test builds are available at https://jacob-griffin.github.io/TelephonePictionary2.0
+The app is pretty much what I would consider "Minimum shippable", plus a lot of easy wins, but still has a few minor issues to take care of.
+Demo/Test builds are available at https://beta.byfo.net